OverlyDevoted/crypto_exchange/README.md

 # Repository and documentation for Crypto Exchange system

 ## About this
 Hello!
-The purpose of this file is to provide a project overview, setup instructions and list out .
+The purpose of this file is to provide a project overview, setup instructions and list out some details about the project.

 This is a task project for JavaScript Application Developer internship at IBM.
 During the time of doing this homework assignment a software system was created for looking up cryptocurrency prices.
 Main features include:
  - Cryptocurrency symbol search;